London government

 The Act passed most of the powers of the GLC to the boroughs (and the remainder were taken back by the government), although the Inner London Education Authority survived as an independent body until 1988 (the Outer London Boroughs became the Local Education Authorities for their areas).
 The GLC's assets were disposed of by the London Residuary Body, which survived until 1996.

-In May 2000, Ken Livingstone was elected as the first mayor - in spite of Labour's refusal to accept him as its candidate, and his decision to run as an independent.
+In May 2000, Ken Livingstone was elected as the first Mayor – in spite of Labour’s refusal to accept him as its candidate, and his decision to run as an independent.
 He was re-elected in June 2004, having been re-admitted to Labour in the run-up to the election.
+The Conservative, Boris Johnson, was elected Mayor in the 2008 election and again for a second term in 2012.
+In 2016, the Labour MP, Sadiq Khan was elected London Mayor, being reelected again in 2021.

 Controversies

-The figure of Ken Livingstone was also highly controversial.
-Having been rejected by Labour as its candidate, something he and his supporters regarded as a "political fix", Mr Livingstone went back on a pledge not to run as an independent, claiming that he was defending "the principle of London's right to govern itself".
-He also strongly opposed the government's proposal for London Underground to operate as a public-private-partnership (PPP).
+The figure of Ken Livingstone was also a highly controversial choice as the first Mayor of London.
+Having been rejected by Labour as its candidate, something he and his supporters regarded as a “political fix”, he went back on a pledge not to run as an independent, claiming that he was defending “the principle of London’s right to govern itself”.
+He also strongly opposed the Labour government’s proposal for London Underground to operate as a public-private-partnership (PPP).

 Quotes